Aashiqui 2: Casting

 The film's producers launched a nationwide talent hunt to discover new faces for the film, initially refusing to employ established actors.
 However, the actors who came to audition were not promising enough for the roles, and the idea was scrapped.
 Mahesh Bhatt said, "It was a disastrous talent hunt.
 We discovered that people lacked the courage to audition.
 Those who are amateurs went for audition ...and people with certain talent were like why should we risk public rejection."
 When Suri saw some pictures of Aditya Roy Kapur and met him, he found Kapur perfect for the role and cast him to play the male lead.

 In June 2012, Shraddha Kapoor was signed to play the female lead.
 Bhatt confirmed his choice citing her talent for the challenging part.
 When asked about replacing new actors with known ones, Suri said "People said I couldn't make a film with new actors and expect an audience to come in.
 But I was pretty sure I wanted Aditya and Shraddha to play my protagonists.
 My writer Shagufta Rafique and I saw them as the protagonists.
 See, Aditya and Shraddha may have had unsuccessful films before.
 But that never took away from their talent."

 Filming

 Principal photography for the film began in late 2012 with film's lead cast.
 The film was shot in Goa, Mumbai and Cape Town.
-During the filming in South Africa, Shraddha Kapoor needed medical attention after kneeling on broken glass fragments during the scene in which she had to kneel on the floor and talk to her co-star Aditya Roy Kapoor.
+During the filming in South Africa, Shraddha Kapoor needed medical attention after kneeling on broken glass fragments during the scene in which she had to kneel on the floor and talk to her co-star Aditya Roy Kapur.
 Aditya Roy Kapur also received burns to his hand during the filming of the scene in which they light some Chinese lanterns in Cape Town.